-1. A 61-year-old female was just intubated and is now receiving ventilatory support via an oral endotracheal tube.
-You recommended a chest radiograph in order to confirm proper placement of the tube.
+6. A 61-year-old female was orally intubated and is now receiving positive pressure ventilatory support.
+A chest radiograph was ordered to confirm the proper placement of the endotracheal tube.
 Where should the tip of the tube be positioned?

-A. Not more than 2 cm above the carina
+A. No more than 2 cm above the carina

 B. At the same level as the carina

 C. Level with the fifth cervical vertebra

 D. Between the 2nd and 4th thoracic vertebra

 7. A 64-year-old male patient is intubated and receiving ventilatory support in the volume-controlled SIMV mode.
 The physician anticipates that the patient will be on the ventilator for another 3–5 days.
 Which of the following would you recommend?